Project

 I would guess this would mean that you are booting a different kernel in this case.

-RE: Linux Boot Parameter and NAND Partition - Added by Okan Çalış over 6 years ago
+RE: Linux Boot Parameter and NAND Partition - Added by Okan Çalış almost 7 years ago

 Hi,